shoui520/shoui520.github.io/docs/new-guide-preview.md

 ## 1.3 The standard of the language

-Some of you may be wondering, "But what makes what native speakers say so important?"
+Some of you may be wondering, "what makes what native speakers say so important?"
 Simply speaking, how native speakers use their language in different settings sets the standard for the language.
 They don’t use the same old words, and same old structures in every single setting.
 How different ideas are expressed can be completely different from the language/s you are familiar with, and the range of ideas that can be formed can completely exceed your expectations – especially given your lack of knowledge.
 Expressions that are technically grammatically incorrect can even become "correct" when it becomes the norm for native speakers to use the language that way.

 ## 1.4 The scale of language